 - Any policy or practice of the group or organization that results in a violation of the Colgate University Code of Student Conduct, or University policy.

 A group or organization found responsible in accordance with the foregoing may have sanctions imposed against it pursuant to applicable University disciplinary procedures.
 A group or organization will not be held responsible for its members’ actions that do not fall under the conditions stated above

 Termination of Employment

 - No student shall be discharged from employment or suffer termination of student aid by the order or request of a University employee without written notice, an opportunity to be heard by the University employee issuing such an order or request and a right of appeal to the Vice President and Dean of the College (or their designate).

-- Any adversely affected student may present evidence of alleged violations of their rights outlined in this code by University employees or officers of Student Affairs Board.
-A majority of the Committee may report violations to the Vice President and Dean of the College for appropriate action to be determined by him/her.
+- Any adversely affected student may present evidence of alleged violations of their rights outlined in this code by University employees or officers of the Student Affairs Board.
+A majority of the Committee may report violations to the Vice President and Dean of the College for appropriate action to be determined by the Vice President.
 A majority of the Committee may also report violations of the code to the campus press.

 The information contained in this publication applies to the academic years 2023–2024, but this handbook is not to be regarded as a contract between the student and the University.
 The University reserves the right to change requirements, policies, rules, and regulations without prior notice in accordance with established procedures.